wrfchem-leeds/WRFotron/README.md

 #### Quick start
 WRFotron uses pre-built executables on ARC4 from CEMAC.
 Everything required is loaded in `config.bash`, including Python, NCO, NCL, WPS, WRFMeteo, WRFChem, preprocessors, and ncview.

-1. Log into ARC4 and clone the WRFotron repo:
+1. Log into ARC4, clone the WRFotron repo, and edit the `chainDir` path within config.bash if it is not `/nobackup/${USER}/WRFotron`:
 ```bash
 git clone https://github.com/wrfchem-leeds/WRFotron.git
 ```